 Provides information and self-evaluation in areas of goal setting, educational planning, career interest, learning styles, time management, study skills, and successful navigation of the college system (financial aid, resources, policies).
-Some sections may have a no-cost text book option.
+Some sections may have a low-cost or no-cost text book option.